boytm/minivtun-win/README.md

 The minivtun is a tiny layer 3 vpn service on posix platform.
 And this is a windows client for it.

+No IPv6 tunnel and point-to-point mode due to limitation of driver

 # Installation #

 ### Install windows tap driver